 All immunization requirements must be met prior to the first day of school to avoid exclusion of your child from school.
 Your child may be admitted provisionally if proof of at least one dose of the required immunizations has been administered.
 If the requirements have not been met after the provisional period, your child will be excluded from school until documentation of the required immunization has been received.
 A copy of an official immunization record or note from your child’s physician must be provided.
 Students, who have not been properly immunized or have requested an immunization waiver based on religious or medical reasons, will be excluded from school in the event there is a documented case of a reportable disease during the school year.

-Physical & dental exams are required in the following school years;
+Physical & dental exams are required in the following elementary school years:

-Parents may choose to have either a school exam or an exam performed by their child’s private physician.
+Parents may choose to have either a school exam or an exam performed by their child’s private physician/dentist.
 School exams are performed only one day during the school year.
-All private forms must be signed & completed by the physician and returned to the school nurse during the mandated year.
+All private forms must be signed and completed by your child’s physician/dentist and returned to the school nurse during the mandated year.
 Due to insurance reasons, any exam completed within one year prior to the mandated school year will also be accepted.

 Sunscreen Protection Law

 In October 2018, the Pennsylvania School Code was amended to include a section on Sun Protection Measures for Students.
 Section 1414.10 states that a school entity shall allow the application of sunscreen during school hours, at a school-sponsored activity, or while under the supervision of school personnel.
 Review the full legislation, which is available on the Pennsylvania General Assembly’s website: www.legis.state.pa.us.